Personalized Career Conversations 2017

 Head of Oncology Innovative Medicines and Early Development

 England, United Kingdom

-Susan M. Galbraith, BSc, MB, BChir, PhD, MRCP, FRCR, joined AZ in September 2010, as Head of the Innovative Medicines and Early Development Oncology group (IMED Oncology) responsible.
+Susan M. Galbraith, BSc, MB, BChir, PhD, MRCP, FRCR, joined AZ in September 2010, as head of the Innovative Medicines and Early Development Oncology group (IMED Oncology).
 Since then she has been responsible for transforming the productivity and scientific output from IMED Oncology.
-Four programs have moved into Phase 3 trials, 2 of which are now approved; Lynparza the first in class PARP inhibitor (now approved in USA, EU and Japan), selumetinib a MEK inhibitor, Tagrisso a mutant-selective EGFR inhibitor (now approved in USA, EU and Japan) and savolitinib a cMET inhibitor being developed in renal and lung cancer.
-IMED Oncology scientists have published 27 high impact and over 230 peer-reviewed papers in total the last 2 years.
+Four programs have moved into Phase III trials, 2 of which are now approved; Lynparza the first in class PARP inhibitor (now approved in USA, EU, and Japan), selumetinib a MEK inhibitor, Tagrisso a mutant-selective EGFR inhibitor (now approved in USA, EU, and Japan) and savolitinib a cMET inhibitor being developed in renal and lung cancer.
+IMED Oncology scientists have published 27 high impact and over 230 peer-reviewed papers in total the last two years.

 Galbraith also co-leads the Cambridge Cancer Centre Onco-Innovation group, connecting Cambridge scientists to the biotech and pharmaceutical companies in the region.
 She is a Non-Executive on the Board of Horizon Discovery PLC.

 Galbraith trained as a clinical oncologist in the United Kingdom.
 She studied medicine at Manchester and Cambridge Universities.
 She was admitted to membership of the Royal College of Physicians in 1992, and then trained in clinical oncology in London.
 She gained fellowship of the Royal College of Radiologists in 1997.
 She then completed a PhD at the University of London involving translational work on a vascular-targeting agent.